African-American neighborhood

 The formation of black neighborhoods is closely linked to the history of segregation in the United States, either through formal laws or as a product of social norms.
-Despite the formal laws and segregation, black neighborhoods have played an important role in the development of African-American culture.
+Black neighborhoods have played an important role in the development of African-American culture.
+Some neighborhoods endured violent attacks.

 Black residential segregation has been declining in the United States and many black people are moving to white suburbs.
 Black people continue to live in poorer neighborhoods than white people and Americans of other races.

+African-American neighborhoods are more likely to have higher poverty rates.
+African-American neighborhoods also have higher homicide rates.
+In addition, African-American neighborhoods also experience poor funding for resources such as vital infrastructures, lower economic growth, higher health issues and environmental racism from historical redlining.

 History

+African American neighborhoods originated from segregation.
+Slavery had shaped housing options for blacks.
+Blacks and sometimes Jews, Asians, and Latinos were barred from white neighborhoods.

 The Great Migration

 The Great Migration was the movement of more than one million African Americans out of rural Southern United States from 1914 to 1940.
 Most African Americans who participated in the migration moved to large industrial cities such as New York City, Chicago, Philadelphia, Detroit, Cincinnati, Cleveland, St. Louis, Kansas City, Missouri, Boston, Baltimore, Pittsburgh, Los Angeles, Washington, D.C., Minneapolis, New Orleans, Milwaukee, Oakland, and Long Beach as well as many smaller industrial cities.
 Hence, the Migration played an important role in the formation and expansion of African-American neighborhoods in these cities.
 Chicago's South Side and adjoining South Suburbs together constitute the largest geographical predominantly Black region in America, stretching from roughly Cermak Road (22nd St) on the north in the Near South Side to the far south suburb of University Park - a distance of approximately 40 miles.
 There are various races and ethnic groups in this huge expanse such as Whites, Latinos, Asians, and Arabs, but it is predominantly Black.

 While the Great Migration helped educated African Americans obtain jobs, while enabling a measure of class mobility, the migrants encountered significant forms of discrimination in the North through a large migration during such a short of period of time.
 The African-American migrants were often resented by working classes in the North, who feared that their ability to negotiate rates of pay, or even to secure employment at all, was threatened by the influx of new labor competition.